Bwngy/Embroidery-Website/design-plan/design-journey.md

 ### Website Topic (Milestone 1)
 > Briefly explain what your website will be about.
 Share your vision of your personal website.
 >
 > I plan to make a website about one of my favorite hobbies: embroidery.
-I plan to create a website that delves into the creative process of finding an idea to embroider, as well as share what materials I use.
+I plan to create a website that delves into the process of finding an idea to embroider, as well as share what materials I use.
 I also want to include my finished project at the end as well as some artists who inspire me.